decretist/Dissertation/Chapter3/chapter3.md

-[^31]: Cite Winroth's dissertation, 345, where he appears open to the possibility that D.63 d.p.c.34 is an interpolation, without commiting to it.
-Winroth ultimately accepted the argument of Rudolf Wiegand (†1998) that the interpolation hypothesis is a slippery slope---once you start rejecting problematic passages because they are inconvenient (chronologically or otherwise), there is no obvious place to stop.
+[^31]: Cite Winroth's dissertation, 345, where he appears open to the possibility that D.63 d.p.c.34 is an interpolation, without committing to it.
+Winroth ultimately accepted the argument of Rudolf Weigand (†1998) that the interpolation hypothesis is a slippery slope---once you start rejecting problematic passages because they are inconvenient (chronologically or otherwise), there is no obvious place to stop.